Home Warranty Multiple Claims: Limits, Caps & What Happens When You File Often

 Limit Type What It Means Example

-Aggregate Annual Cap Total max payout across all claims for the year $10,000 total across all repairs
+Aggregate Annual Cap Total max payout across all claims for the year $50,000 total across all repairs (AHS)

-Per-Incident Cap Max paid for one repair event on one item $500 per plumbing call
+Per-Incident Cap Max paid for one repair event on one item $500 to $3,000 per plumbing call

-Unlimited Coverage No dollar cap on covered repairs First American on plumbing/electrical
+Unlimited Coverage No dollar cap on covered repairs First American on most HVAC, plumbing, electrical

 Understanding home warranty coverage limits is essential before you buy.
-Once you exceed a cap — whether per-item or aggregate — you pay the difference entirely out of pocket.
+Once you exceed a cap, whether per-item or aggregate, you pay the difference entirely out of pocket.
+That gap is significant in 2026, with full HVAC replacements now averaging $11,590 to $14,100 nationally due in part to the EPA's A2L refrigerant transition (R-410A to R-454B/R-32), which has added roughly 8% to 20% to new system pricing.

 How Top Providers Compare on Claim Caps